The record runs of the Opel GT: Only flying was better – and even electric

 Another grandson, Georg von Opel, competed at the Hockenheimring 50 years ago with a special Opel GT.
 This small coupé has been causing a sensation on the market since September 1968, and the Opel slogan “Only flying is more beautiful” is legendary.
 There were two engine variants, with a displacement of 1.1 and 1.9 liters, but Georg von Opel drove a GT whose 90 hp petrol engine had been replaced by two DC motors from Bosch.
 Together they achieved a continuous output of 120 PS (88 kW) and a short-term maximum output of 160 PS (118 kW).
 They were powered by four nickel-cadmium batteries from the supplier Varta, whose total weight of 590 kilograms ate up the significantly higher engine output compared to the series GT.

 In order to at least partially compensate for this handicap, the record-breaking vehicle had been aerodynamically optimized: all air inlet openings in the front area were closed, rearview mirrors and door handles removed, and all wheel cutouts covered.
-The conversion to electric drive at Bosch in Stuttgart was carried out by the 23-year-old electrical engineer Ernst Rapp from Eppingen (Heilbronn district) together with two engineers.
+The 23-year-old electrical engineer Ernst Rapp from Eppingen (Heilbronn district) carried out the conversion to electric drive at Bosch in Stuttgart together with two engineers.
 The heavy battery blocks were installed in an L-shaped arrangement on the front passenger seat and behind the driver’s seat, the two electric motors were given a fan for cooling, and the control electronics were installed in the trunk, which was only accessible from the inside as standard.
 A flap that can be opened from the outside was cut into the for maintenance and control purposes.
-Because of the considerable weight of around 1700 kg instead of the standard 960 kg, the electric GT got stiffer suspension springs and special high-pressure tires from Continental.
+Due to the considerable weight of around 1700 instead of the standard 960 kilograms, the electric GT was given harder suspension springs and special high-pressure tires from Continental.

 On May 17, 1971, 59-year-old Georg von Opel, owner of the Frankfurt car dealership of the same name, set six world records for electric vehicles on the Hockenheimring.
 It achieved a top speed of 188.86 km / h over the flying kilometer, hardly faster than the production model with a combustion engine.
 It cost around 300,000 marks to convert the electric racer, which is now in the Rüsselsheim factory museum in a no longer roadworthy condition.